-The online system allows a student to select any book from the book list, regardless of the year level to which it has been allocated.
-Readers can choose what interests them and what doesn’t.
+The online system allows a student to select any book from the book list, regardless of the year level it has been allocated.
+Readers can choose what interests them.
 Teachers or coordinators approve, through online verification, each student’s reading list as appropriate and challenging for the individual.

-If you have any concerns about the content of titles on the book lists, we encourage you to become involved in your child's book selections so they are appropriate.
+If you have any concerns about the content of titles on the book lists, we encourage you to become involved in your child's book selections.
+This helps make sure they're appropriate.

-Each title on these lists has been allocated to the year level or levels for which it is usually most appropriate.
-A number of titles therefore appear on more than one list.
+Each title on these lists has been allocated to the year level or levels it is usually most appropriate.
+A number of titles appear on more than one list.

 Where to get books for the Challenge

-To assist our junior members and their parent/guardian, books within the collection which are listed on the PRC are tagged and searchable under Premiers' Reading Challenge and the year categories.
+To assist our junior members and their parent/guardian, books within the collection which are listed on the Challenge application are tagged and searchable under Premiers' Reading Challenge and the year categories.